CDISC Data Standards Explained: CDASH, SDTM, SEND, and ADaM

 ADaM Standards: How Datasets are Built for Analysis

-The Analysis Data Model (ADaM) establishes a standardized way to create consistent and well-defined datasets for statistical analysis from SDTM organized data.
-ADaM provides predictable and precise uniformity to dataset creation, ensuring the statistical programming processes of creating tables, lists, and figures (TLFs) can be completed efficiently and with clear traceability to SDTM.
-The domains established within SDTM are crucial to determining what data can be combined and used within datasets, for example the ADaM dataset ADCP/ADNCA which is used for noncompartmental analysis (NCA) in PK.
+The Analysis Data Model (ADaM) establishes a standardized way to create consistent and well-defined datasets for statistical analysis from SDTM-organized data.
+ADaM provides predictable and precise uniformity to dataset creation, ensuring the statistical programming processes of creating tables, listings, and figures (TLFs) can be completed efficiently and with clear traceability to SDTM.

 Partner With the A-Team